Here's Why You're Receiving Too Many Friend Requests on Facebook (2023)

-The answer is: You receive a huge number of friend requests because Facebook is showing your profile in the People You May Know section to a lot of people.
+This is the real reason it happens: You receive a large number of friend requests because Facebook is showing your profile in the People You May Know section to a lot of people.

 The People You May Know section appears under Find Friends, but will occasionally appear in the News Feed or Notifications.

 Why Do You Appear In People You May Know?

 You can also check the contacts you’ve uploaded to Facebook here.
 These are the people you’ll be seeing in your People You May Know.